FDOS/fdisk/doc/fdisk/INSTALL.md

 During the build process, beside the executable _fdisk.exe_, a translation file _fdisk.lng_ is created.
 This file contains translations for different languages.
-The file must be shipped along with the executable file, either in the same directory, or in a directory called `%NLSPATH%`.
-Otherwise the software is only displayed in english.
+The file must be shipped along with the executable file, either in the same directory, or in a directory specified by the path variable `%NLSPATH%`.
+Otherwise, the software is only displayed in english.

-The translations are stored in UTF-8 encoded files in the `source/fdisk/nls` folder.
+The translation sources are stored in UTF-8 encoded files in the `source/fdisk/nls` folder.
 During build, these files get converted to their respective DOS codepage and assembled into the _fdisk.lng_ file.